journeyman electrician practice test

 National Electrical Code (NEC) Versions, Explained

-One of the most confusing parts about preparing for the journeyman electrician exam is figuring out which version of the National Electrical Code (NEC) your state is actually testing you on.
+One of the most confusing parts of preparing for the journeyman electrician exam is knowing which version of the National Electrical Code (NEC) your state is testing on.

 Electrical Theory Questions